Bakkarian/dayalog_backend/README.md

     - [x] verify email
 - [ ] Create order
 - [ ] Attach vehicle an order
-- [ ] get current location of a vehicle
+- [ ] get the current location of a vehicle

 > **Warning:** This task list is still under development and review.